Allan-Baino/Stable_isotopes_analyses_vultures/README.md

 recommended and are NOT covered in analysis workflow.
 Knowledge of R, and R packages such as SIDER https://doi.org/10.1111/ecog.03371, MixSIAR (manual uploaded) is highly recommended.

+**Data description**: Biological samples from Gyps vultures (blood & feathers), muscle tissue from opportunistically sampled ungulates and other meta data data were collected in 2018 for approximately 10 months in two locations: Serengeti National Park and Julius Nyerere National Park formerly (Selous game reserve).
+Muscle tissue, blood and feather samples were prepared for a CNS run at SUERC on an Elementar Analyser using internal & external standards.
+Stable isotope data were organized into .csv files that were imported into R for analyses.